visting the ring of kerry

 Travelling around the Ring of Kerry is one of top road trips to do in Ireland for 2024.

-In Killarney National Park, an 179km route passing through spectacular landscape awash with history and exquisite views, the Ring of Kerry is one of those bucket-list places you simply must visit, see what people are saying on TripAdvisor.
+In Killarney National Park, an 179km route passing through spectacular landscape awash with history and exquisite views, the Ring of Kerry is one of those bucket-list places you simply must visit.
 Take a Ring of Kerry tour bus, cycle, or even better, hire a car with Irish Car Rentals.

 Car rental Kerry Airport is available to pick up and to drive to the starting point of the Ring of Kerry, and Killarney is 18 minutes from Kerry Airport.